SkillsUnion-SE-C3/react-component-lifecycle-study/README.md

 - What is the `useEffect` and its use-cases
 - Cleaning up "side effects" using `useEffect` hook
 - Rules of using hooks

-By the end of this, you should be able to:

-- Make better consideration between a class and functional component.
-- Explain the motivation of introducing hooks in React.
-- Match the equivalent `useEffect` hooks with component life cycle.

 ## Instructions